Plotting out a human-centered economy

-Last Sunday, at Brooklyn Law School, a panel of writers addressed the trumpeting elephant in the Phyllis and Bernard Nash Reading Room: the economic injustice that persists 10 years after the global financial services firm Lehman Brothers filed for bankruptcy on Sept.
+Last Sunday, at Brooklyn Law School, a panel of writers addressed the trumpeting elephant in the Phyllis and Bernard Nash Reading Room: the economic insecurity that persists 10 years after the global financial services firm Lehman Brothers filed for bankruptcy on Sept.
 15, 2008, and plunged the world economy into a musty abyss.
 Alissa Quart, Andrew Yang and Nathan Schneider shared their findings on the subject of “barely getting by in America” and how the economic system of tomorrow will—should, might—look.
 Among the most striking ideas were worker ownership and a credit system tethered to social good.

 “You know this economy’s not working for human beings,” said Mr. Yang.
 “That’s why you woke up on a Sunday and decided to choose this panel.”

 The country’s current shareholder value model requires drastic revision, said panelists.

 Mr. Yang, an entrepreneur and author of The War on Normal People, who has announced a bid for the presidency in 2020, presented the first blueprint, something he called “human-centered capitalism.”
 He deplored gross domestic product as a measure of national well-being and instead named median income and wealth, quality-adjusted life expectancy, mental health and childhood success rates as potential new gauges for American prosperity.
 “Our conversations are way out of date, we are decades behind...we can all feel it, we can all sense it.”

 His splashiest proposal was the much-bandied-about concept of a universal basic income, which he has branded as a “Freedom Dividend.”
 The initiative would put “$1,000 a month into the hands of every American adult,” which Mr. Yang believes would stimulate the economy.